-assure the correct proposed solutions to ITI has jurisdictional classification of calls.
-However, the Commission that the potential for jurisdictional recognizes misclassifications because of reselling the services of carriers with out-of-state switching locations is not unique to ITI.
-The Commission further notes that the presubscription of BOC pay telephones will encourage the use of premium access services and that ITI is in the process of a nationwide transition to the use of primarily Feature Group D facilities, which will reduce the potential for jurisdictional misclassifications.
+ITI proposed solutions to assure the correct has jurisdictional classification of calls.
+However, the Commission recognizes that the potential for durisdictional misclassifications because of reselling the services of carriers with out-of-state switching locations is not unique to ITI.
+Commission further notes that the presubscription of BOC pay telephones will encourage the use of premium access services and that ITI is in the process of a nationwide transition to the use of primarily Feature Group D facilities, which will reduce the potential for jurisdictional misclassifications.
 Therefore, the Commission will not place any special requirements on ITI with respect to access charges, although the Commission will continue to monitor the situation on an industry-wide basis.